hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 ## The semantic argument

-I will try to make a case for them on a language semantic basis by comparing them to what we might already find in a language: strings and identifiers (in Lisp we call them symbols).
+I will try to make a case for atoms on a language semantic basis by comparing them to what we might already find in a language: strings and identifiers (in Lisp we call them symbols).